Understanding RAID Controller Failure on NAS QNAP Turbo Station TS-439U-RP / SP: Causes and Consequences

 By following these precautions, you can minimize the risk of data loss or migration issues while transferring data between NAS QNAP Turbo Station TS-439U-RP/SP devices.

-Although NAS Turbo Station TS-439U-RP / SP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-439U-RP / SP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view